Medicare Cost Estimator 2026

 Premiums are only part of your Medicare costs.
 You will also face deductibles and coinsurance when you use services.

-Part D costs include your plan premium, annual deductible (capped at $590 in 2025), and copays or coinsurance at the pharmacy.
-The Inflation Reduction Act capped out-of-pocket Part D drug costs at $2,000 per year starting in 2025.
+Part D costs include your plan premium, annual deductible (capped at $615 in 2026), and copays or coinsurance at the pharmacy.
+The Inflation Reduction Act capped out-of-pocket Part D drug costs starting in 2025; the cap is $2,100 for 2026.

 Medicare cost estimator: frequently asked questions